XDHax 2018 Official Rules – (the “Official Rules”)

 (ii) the Federal Arbitration Act shall govern the interpretation, enforcement and all proceedings at such arbitration; and

 (iii) judgment upon such arbitration award may be entered in any court having jurisdiction.

 B. Under no circumstances will Maker be permitted to obtain awards for, and contestant hereby waives all rights to claim, punitive, incidental or consequential damages, or any other damages, including attorneys’ fees, other than contestant’s actual out-of-pocket expenses (i.e., costs associated with entering this Hackathon), and Maker further waives all rights to have damages multiplied or increased.

-C. All issues and questions concerning the construction, validity, interpretation and enforceability of these Official Rules, or the rights and obligations of Maker and Poster in connection with this Hackathon, shall be governed by, and construed in accordance with, the substantive laws of the State of California, USA without regard to California choice of law rules.
-You agree that any action at law or in equity arising out of or relating to this Hackathon, or awarding of the prizes, shall be filed only in the state or federal courts located in San Francisco, California, and you hereby consent and submit to the personal jurisdiction of such courts for the purposes of litigating any such action.
+C. All issues and questions concerning the construction, validity, interpretation and enforceability of these Official Rules, or the rights and obligations of Maker and Poster in connection with this Hackathon, shall be governed by, and construed in accordance with, the substantive laws of the State of New York, USA without regard to New York choice of law rules.

 SOME JURISDICTIONS DO NOT ALLOW THE LIMITATIONS OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE MAY NOT APPLY TO YOU.

 15. ADDITIONAL TERMS THAT ARE PART OF THE OFFICIAL RULES